byte-zone/ByteZone_Injector/README.md

 ByteZone Injector is a user-mode injector written in C# .NET 8.0, designed for educational purposes in computer science.
 It allows you to delve into injection techniques and gain a deeper understanding of how applications interact with the system, Also the injector offers **various injection techniques** to experiment with, providing a hands-on learning experience for understanding application loading and execution mechanisms.

 > [!TIP]
-> Driver update v1.0.1
+> ### Driver update v1.0.1 / Injector update 1.2
 <details>
 	<summary>Changelog</summary>

-Greetings
+### Greetings!
-We are excited to introduce the latest update to our driver, featuring a creative enhancement that adds a touch of magic to the injection process.
+We're excited to announce the latest updates to our driver and injector.

-##### Patch Highlights:

- - Process Name Injection: Say farewell to anonymity!
-Now, in addition to injecting payloads, our driver can capture and remember the names of the brave processes that have joined the injection dance.

- - Increased Intrigue: Witness the mesmerizing display of injected process names as they twirl and whirl through the driver's memory.

- - Injection Statistics: Receive insightful statistics on the total injection attempts, successful injections, and marvel at the dazzling array of injected process names.

- - Magic Moments: Delve into the world of kernel mode injection like never before, where processes gain names and binaries come to life with each injection.

--  Improved User Experience: Feel the thrill of customization as you control the injection process and leave a lasting mark on the driver's memory.
+### Bytzone Injector 1.2
+1. Introducing the experimental LdrpLoadDll (ntdll.dll) method (UNSTABLE).
+2. Added manual mapping base for injection.
+3. Revamped injector UI for enhanced user experience.
+4. Improved organization of classes for better clarity.

-### Technical Improvements:
+### Driver Technical Improvements:

-1. Enhanced IOCTL handling to extract and store process names during injection.
+1. Enhanced IOCTL handling to efficiently extract and store process names during injection.
-2. Added functionality to track and display injected process names within the driver.
+2. Now tracks and displays injected process names within the driver.
-3. Updated driver logic to seamlessly integrate process name injection for a magical experience.
+3. Updated driver logic for a seamless integration, ensuring a magical experience.

 ### Bug Fixes:
+- Fixed injector loading issue on startup.
+- Boosted Injector performance.

-- Resolved minor glitches and optimized performance for a smoother injection process.
+- Resolved minor glitches in the driver and optimized performance for a smoother injection process.
-Thank you for being part of our journey towards a more immersive and enchanting injection experience.
-What wonders will you uncover with our enhanced driver?
-Let the magic unfold!
-Stay tuned for more updates and keep injecting with flair!

-Yours magically,
-Byte Zone Team
 </details>

 ### Project Structure